mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

   ```
   ![index](https://cloud.githubusercontent.com/assets/9013439/7931484/e34fbff8-08c5-11e5-97c1-06b632f08592.png)

-As Computer Scientists we may want to use LaTeX to document what we are doing...
+As Computer Scientists we may want to use LaTeX to document what we are coding...
 Here are some examples on how to handle languages in LaTeX so it's gonna look great.

-Example x: Code in C++ using LaTeX
+Example 2: Code in C++ using LaTeX

 ```latex
 \documentclass[a4paper]{article}